 You can experiment with the cadence; ideally, it should facilitate exchange of information and coordination among the ceremonies.

 What Happens Next?

-Now that we’ve covered PI planning (the “plan”), PI execution (the “do”), and the System Demo (the “check”), the final step in the cycle is “adjust” – which is achieved through the Inspect and Adapt workshop (I&A).
+Now that we’ve covered PI planning (the “plan”) and PI execution in SAFe® (the “do”), along with the System Demo (the “check”), the final step in the cycle is “adjust” – which is achieved through the Inspect and Adapt workshop (I&A).

 Stay tuned for the next installment in this blog series where we’ll explore the I&A in further detail.